KingAkeem/EasyTime/README.md

 Please refer to 'requirements.txt'

 ## Execution
-Whenever you need to execute the script you can either run ./path/to/core.py or python /path/to/core.py
+Whenever you need to execute the script you can either run ./path/to/core.py or python /path/to/core.py.
+Also If you'd like to see the what the program is doing while running, you can pass "-chrome" flag to open an autmoated chrome browser session and watch the script in action.

 ## Authors